unitag/Engine-API/Reference.md

 ### Evaluation order

-The connectors defined in an input object are implicitly evaluated in parallel.
+The connectors defined in the same input object are implicitly evaluated in parallel.
 Thus, a connector cannot use a value produced by one of its siblings.

 However, there are two ways for controlling the evaluation order of connectors:
   - An input object can define a special `$then` key.
 It allows to define another input object (or an array) which is processed only once all the connectors of the current object have been evaluated.
 The resulting values of these connectors can be injected in the `$then` field using the markup syntax.